lconnolly/whispersystems.org/_posts/2013-06-10-how-to-help.md

 ---
-title: Blog >> Interested in privacy enhancing technology?
-How to get involved at Open Whisper Systems.
+title: "Interested in privacy enhancing technology?
+How to get involved at Open Whisper Systems."
 layout: post
 ---